 - 15. Since 2012, vessels have been required to tag and release Dissostichus spp. at a rate of five fish per tonne of green weight caught (Table 2).
 The tag-overlap statistic estimates the representative similarity between the size distributions of those fish that are tagged by a vessel and of all the fish that are caught by that vessel.
 Each vessel catching more than 10 tonnes of each species of Dissostichus is required to achieve a minimum tag-overlap statistic of 60% (Annex 41-01/C). - 16.
-In 2013 both the Shinsei Maru No. 3 and the Koryo Maru No. 11 exceeded the required tagging rate and the minimum tag-overlap statistic (Table 2). - 17.
-To date, a total of 5 992 D. mawsoni and 1 143 D. eleginoides have been tagged and 50 D. mawsoni and 21 D. eleginoides have been recaptured in Subarea 48.6 (Tables 3(a) and 3b).
-All of the fish that have been recaptured in Subarea 48.6 were also tagged in that division.
+To date, a total of 6 028 D. mawsoni and 1 230 D. eleginoides have been tagged and 71 D. mawsoni and 24 D. eleginoides have been recaptured in Subarea 48.6 (Tables 3a and 3b).
+All of the fish that have been recaptured in Subarea 48.6 were also tagged in that subarea.